Cactus-Trash-Pandas/ctp-project-base-configs/README.md

 # ctp-project-base-configs

+**Version:** 0.0.1

+**Author:** John Baltes (retrojb)

+**Updated:** 9/7/2023

+---
+## Description
 Base JS configuration files to provide consistency across all repositories.

+This README is also the base of what all `README.md` files across the organization should follow.

+### Meta:
+- Title
+- Version
+- Author
+- Updated

+### Main:
+- Description
+- Usage
+- Structure || Files
+- Contribution

+### Optionals:
+- Links to dependencies
+- Issues
+- Considerations, additional features

+---
+## Usage
+When setting up a new project use these as the baseline configuration for root of the repository to maintain consistency

+---
 ## Files
 * .editorconfig - Sets IDE to use trailing lines, line feed rules
 * .gitattributes -